 INTRODUCTION TO RUŚSIAN.
 A first-year course for students who have little or no experience with the language.
 The ultimate aim is to develop the four skills necessary to achieve basic communicative competence in speaking, listening comprehension, reading, and writing.
 This course includes a significant audio component to improve listening skills.
 Prerequisite for 101: none; prerequisite for 102: Russian 101, or placement by the department.
-Offered: 101 in the fall semester; 102 in the spring semester.
+Offered: as staffing permits